 Best for Depressed Scarring: Acne Scar Surgery

 The goal of this surgery is to bring the acne scar closer to the surface of your skin or to break up the scar tissue in your skin.
 But never fear—the procedure is minimally invasive!
 This procedure, in which patients stay awake but the area is numbed, is best for depressed scars that make noticeable impressions in patients’ skin.
-At Georgia Dermatology Partners, PC, our physicians are reconstructive surgeons skilled at restoring the skin’s appearance.
+At Georgia Dermatology Partners, our physicians are reconstructive surgeons skilled at restoring the skin’s appearance.